Small business owners stuck in loan limbo as new government programs stumble

 Small business owners say they are frustrated with the rollout of coronavirus loan programs that promised quick cash but have become mired in technical and regulatory snafus.

-Lawson said his revenue has dropped from $250,000 a month to zero and he’s applied for six different government programs, including the Economic Injury Disaster Loan and Paycheck Protection Program from the Small Business Administration.
-Promised funds within days, a week later he’s still waiting.
-Meanwhile, he’s watched government officials tout the program’s immediate success, and seen key language changing on the SBA website.
+Lawson said that his revenue has dropped from $250,000 a month to zero and that he has applied for help from six government programs, including an Economic Injury Disaster Loan and the Paycheck Protection Program, or PPP, from the Small Business Administration.
+Promised funds within days, he's still waiting a week later.
+Meanwhile, he has watched government officials tout the program's immediate success and seen key language changing on the SBA website.

-He’s worried about paying the health insurance for his employees and their families, some of whom have pre-existing conditions.
-His store tries to only use small vendors whose merchandise is not available in department stores or on Amazon.
+He's worried about paying the health insurance for his employees and their families, some of whom have pre-existing conditions.
+His store tries to use only small vendors whose merchandise isn't available in department stores or on Amazon.
 Those businesses are relying on him to pay his bills to keep their own doors open.

 "It's a fire, and every day you have to throw more logs on it.
 There's no logs left," Lawson told NBC News.

-Government officials acknowledged some issues with the new assistance program but said they were part of the inevitable growing pains of a new nationwide emergency relief program launched in the midst of a crisis.
+Government officials acknowledged some issues with the new assistance program but said they were part of the inevitable growing pains of a nationwide relief program launched in the midst of a crisis.

-"Community banks have been responsive, and the larger banks are stepping up," President Donald Trump said at a coronvirus task force briefing on Monday afternoon.
+"Community banks have been responsive, and the larger banks are stepping up," President Donald Trump said Monday afternoon at a coronavirus task force briefing.
 "Bank of America was right up there at the beginning.
 JPMorgan really came through.
 The community banks have been fantastic."

-Jennifer Kelly, an SBA spokesperson, said that as of 9:30 a.m.
+Jennifer Kelly, an SBA spokeswoman, said that as of 9:30 a.m.
 Monday, the program had guaranteed nearly $38 billion to nearly 130,000 applicants at over 2,400 lenders.

 "The system is up and running.
-We continue to process, approve, and guarantee billions of dollars of loans per hour," Kelly told NBC News in a statement.
+We continue to process, approve, and guarantee billions of dollars of loans per hour," Kelly said in a statement.

-However, just because that money has been approved at one stage of the process doesn't mean the full amount is flowing into small business owners' bank accounts.
+However, just because the money has been approved at one stage of the process doesn't mean the full amount is flowing into small business owners' bank accounts.

 According to senior banking executives, JPMorgan Chase and Bank of America have collectively received over $60 billion in applications.
 Wells Fargo has already maxed out its loan capacity, set at $10 billion as part of ongoing regulatory constraints.
 Citi has yet to launch its online application portal.